leeoniya/dropcss/README.md

   - `:nth-child()`
   - `:nth-last-child()`

-- Retention of all transient pseudo-class and pseudo-element selectors which cannot be deterministically checked from the parsed HTML.

 ---
 ### TODO

-- Removal of unused @keyframes and @font-face - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes.
+- Removal of unused `@keyframes` and `@font-face` - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes.
 [Issue #5](https://github.com/leeoniya/dropcss/issues/5).
 - All `-of-type` selectors are currently unimplemented, so will not be removed unless already disqualified by a paired selector, (e.g. `.card:first-of-type` when `.card` is absent altogether).
 [Issue #4](https://github.com/leeoniya/dropcss/issues/4).
   - `:first-of-type`
   - `:last-of-type`